apache/trafficcontrol/docs/source/api/v3/deliveryservices_request.rst

 .. limitations under the License.
 ..

-.. _to-api-deliveryservices-request:
+.. _to-api-v3-deliveryservices-request:

 ****************************
 ``deliveryservices/request``
 ****************************

-.. note:: This route does NOT do the same thing as :ref:`POST deliveryservice_requests<to-api-v3-deliveryservice-requests-post>`.
+.. note:: This route does NOT do the same thing as :ref:`POST deliveryservice_requests<to-api-v3-v3-deliveryservice-requests-post>`.

 ``POST``
 ========